open-neuromorphic/open-neuromorphic.github.io/content/post/intro-digital-hw-snn/index.md

 ## Conclusion

 Here we are, with a first prototype of our LIF layer digital circuit.
 In the next episode:
 - we will make it actually work.
+Right now, this is a functional model, that needs some modifications to behave correctly as a spiking neurons layer.
 - we will implement it in Verilog.
 - we will simulate it using open source tools, such as [Verilator](ihttps://www.veripool.org/verilator/).